Click the wagon number to go straight to that wagon:

 The group’s youngest riders are 7 year old Cooper Massar ,and 5 year old Carsyn Massar.
 Their best aged rider is Mrs. Pat Fendley, who hasn’t missed a ride since 1968.
 Broken Wheel has had the same wagon and name since they started in 1962, and they have never missed a year on the trail.
 The name Broken Wheel has suited them well over the years as they have ridden through a couple of rides and even a parade with a real broken wheel, but thanks to Duck’s ingenuity they never let it stop them from completing a day’s ride!

-agon 14: Brazos River Riders
+Wagon 12: Brazos River Riders

-Wagon Boss: Kurt Klausmeyer
+Wagon Boss: Travis Hakemack

-Assistant Wagon Boss: Travis Hakemack
+Assistant Wagon Boss: Curtis Klese

 Teamster: Buddy Schultz & Curtis Klesel